 “Although little is currently known about the science of love at first sight or how people fall in love, these patterns of response provide the first clues regarding how automatic attentional processes, such as eye gaze, may differentiate feelings of love from feelings of desire toward strangers.”

-The team is excited for the technique’s usefulness in a whole host of potential psychiatric work, treatment, as well as further testing interpersonal relationships through things like couple’s therapy.
+The team is excited about the technique’s usefulness in a whole host of potential psychiatric work, and treatment, as well as further testing interpersonal relationships through things like couple’s therapy.

 Your eye movements reveal love or lust intentions.
 Eyes say a lot about you when it comes to your desire, be it romantic or sexual.
 So, use that smartly when it comes to the person you are attracted to.